MikPak/Iaso/vaatimusmaarittelu-pohja.md

   * Important things to know
   -This is a student project of second year Software Engineering students in JAMK University of Applied Sciences
   * Relevant information to the reader?
-  -
+  - //DO THIS ONE LAST

 ### Short product/service description/customer profile

   * What is expected of the defined service?
 Briefly -an online quiz game for nursing students.
-The game improves the deduction skills, mathematical skills, and the ability to read  pharmaceutical information.
+The game improves deduction skills, mathematical skills, and the ability to read  pharmaceutical information.
   * Client story
-  -
+  - //TO DO

 ### Client